 Disclosure of Personal Information

 We disclose personal information in your client record to Employment and Social Development Canada (ESDC), Canada Revenue Agency, Revenu Quebec and any other government body necessary for the purposes of administering your RESP(s), and to otherwise comply with legal and regulatory requirements.
 We only disclose the information that is reasonably necessary for you to obtain the benefits of your RESP.

 Certain personal information in a client record may be shared with the custodial parent of a beneficiary of an RESP.

-CST and its Canadian, US and other third-party service providers may provide your personal information in response to a search warrant or other legally valid inquiry or order (including lawful access by US or other courts or governmental authorities), to an investigative body or as required by applicable Canadian, US or other law.
+CST and its Canadian, EU, US and other third-party service providers may provide your personal information in response to a search warrant or other legally valid inquiry or order (including lawful access by EU, US or other courts or governmental authorities), to an investigative body or as required by applicable Canadian, EU, US or other law.
 We may also disclose personal information where necessary for the enforcement or protection of our legal rights, to investigate or prevent loss or harm to persons or property, or as otherwise permitted by law.